Autumn term 2020-21

 Imperial College Careers Service

 Bill works closely with the College Careers Service.
 Becky Guppy is CEP’s main point of contact in the Careers Service.
 Online and personal CV checks are available by appointment, and Becky and other Careers Service consultants can provide further advice on job hunting, CVs, mock interviews etc. Appointments can be booked via JobsLive.
 The Careers Service also provides a detailed Careers Handbook specifically for the MSc Environmental Technology students.
 CEP alumni have access to the College Careers Service for three years after graduating and CEP alumni are able to access the CEP jobs list and email network for a lifetime (!) through our fantastic international alumni network.
 Bill is happy to see past alumni if they need any careers advice later in life.

 Careers seminars and events

-Bill and Jason provide careers seminars throughout the year for MSc and PhD students.
-They also organise events, including a session specifically for 'Career Changers', and careers ‘speed-dating’.
-Careers 'speed-dating' gives students the opportunity to talk in small groups to different types of employers, companies and organisations to gain insight into the world of work in the environmental/sustainability field, and a chance to socialise and network with potential employers who might be recruiting (see photo).
+Bill and Becky provide careers seminars throughout the year for MSc and PhD students.
+They also organise events, including a session specifically for 'Career Changers', and careers ‘speed-networking’.
+Careers 'speed-networking' gives students the opportunity to talk in small groups to different types of employers, companies and organisations to gain insight into the world of work in the environmental/sustainability field, and a chance to socialise and network with potential employers who might be recruiting (see photo).
 The opportunity to network with potential employers is a central part of the whole MSc course via weekly Policy seminars, where external speakers are invited to talk during the first and second terms.

-Placement and Internship Advisor
+Placement and Internship Advice

 The Alumni Network